exsig/nodus/README.md

 * `Scatter` junctions:
   - **Switch**: output streams contain subsets of the input tokens where each token travels down a path (or more than one?) determined by a case statement. (can be thought of as being implemented via -->[branch]--*>[filter])
+  - **StateSwitch**: input tokens get fed to output stream depending on the last given token from a different input stream.

 * Generic custom `Junction`s: Implementing a Junction node requires that it has to actively use actor-like semantics (including timeouts and possibly polling multiple streams) to request tokens on the input streams. [implemented by the